 Speaking of drop-in programs, Tia was just filling me in on the Shutdown Showcase which was all the dryland programs we ran during the pool shutdown a few weeks ago.
 Each year we dial this in a bit better – over the two weeks, we had 391 people attend 47 different classes compared to 228 people in 35 classes in 2016.
 In fact, every class we offered ran – plus we saw many new faces which also led to new registrations in our fall programs.
 The partner in our success was Denne Ahlefeld CPA who sponsored the Shutdown Showcase making many of the programs possible and most importantly for you, free.
 Actually, the other partner in the program was You and as Tia pointed out, the only cost was your time, energy and the daring to step outside the box on occasion.

 Did you know the Titanic was the first Ocean Liner to have a swimming pool and a gym?
 Just like us, if we were an ocean liner!
 Unlike the Titanic, what we do have is the Swim the River Challenge which follows up on the success of the Swim the Lake Challenge we did last season.
 Check out the wall by the pool which has a cool map of the Arrow Lakes showing Revelstoke to Castlegar and describes how you get a stamp on the chart for every 5 km you swim.
 Or just use the map to check out where you can camp and fish; that’s OK too.

-Finally, as we head towards more indoor type activities, watch for the Ducks Unlimited event Oct 14th followed by the Gleaners Coat Sale Oct 22nd and the start of indoor Farmers Markets on Sundays beginning Oct.
+Finally, as we head towards more indoor type activities, watch for The Gleaners Society Coat Sale Oct 22nd and the start of indoor Farmers Markets on Sundays beginning Oct.
 22nd.
 Along with all the regular hockey, curling, swimming and fitness; these events keep the place humming as we see a pile of people cross the threshold.

 Submitted by Neil Ostafichuk